-But this time I think my gift was perfect.
-You see, my brother, an accomplished flintknapper, had recently passed away.
+But this time I think my gift was just right.
+You see, my brother – an accomplished flintknapper – had recently passed away.

-So I took arrowheads that my brother had flint-knapped years ago and arranged them into a cross collage for her.
+So I took some of the arrowheads that my brother had flint-knapped years ago and arranged them into a cross collage for her.
 Come see how I was able to fashion this gift using only supplies I had at home.

 I knew I needed a shadow-box frame.
-But I didn’t want to go shopping for one since we were still in a shelter-in-place situation.
+But I didn’t want to go shopping for one since we were still in a shelter-in-place situation at the time.
 Plus, as you you know I’m a huge fan of #UseWhatchaGot thinking.

 The front was hinged and had a clasp closure.
 You could open the box to store keys inside.

-But today I’ll use this ugly box and make it into a beautiful yet sentimental gift straight from my heart.
+But today I’ll repurpose this ugly box.
+I’ll fashion it into a beautiful yet sentimental gift straight from my heart.

 RancherMan removed the hinges and the latch.
 Then we separated the two sides of the box.

-We’ll want to use the frame section for our gift.
-So we sat aside the key box section & focused on the frame.
+We’ll want to use the glass-topped frame section for this gift for my mom.
+So we sat aside the boxed key section & focused on the frame.

 Making The Cross Collage

-Luckily I was able to easily peel away the paper they were attached to.
+Luckily I was able to easily peel away the trinkets along with the paper they were attached to.
 The paper and all the plastic trinkets came off in one piece.
 Yea!

 I contemplated covering the backing with denim for a nice contrast for the arrowheads.
-(NOTE – I did just that for my father’s arrowhead collage – wee above)
+(NOTE – I did just that for my father’s arrowhead collage – see above)